 In April 2015, the EPA finalized regulations for the disposal of CCRs (non-hazardous), establishing national standards for landfill design, structural integrity design and assessment criteria for surface impoundments, groundwater monitoring and protection procedures and other operational and reporting procedures to assure the safe disposal of CCRs from electric generating plants.
 On September 13, 2017, the EPA announced that it would reconsider certain provisions of the final regulations.
 On July 29, 2020, the EPA published a final rule again revising the date that certain CCR impoundments must cease accepting waste and initiate closure to April 11, 2021.
 The final rule allowed for an extension of the closure deadline based on meeting identified site-specific criteria.
-On November 30, 2020, AE Supply submitted a closure deadline extension request to the EPA seeking to extend the cease accepting waste date for the McElroy's Run CCR impoundment facility to October 2024, which request is pending technical review by the EPA.
-AE Supply continues to operate McElroy's Run as a disposal facility for Pleasants Power Station and continues to evaluate closure options.
-Also, on April 25, 2024, the EPA issued rules as final addressing, for the first time, certain legacy CCR disposal sites.
-FirstEnergy is currently assessing the impact of the final rule.
+On November 30, 2020, AE Supply submitted a closure deadline extension request to the EPA seeking to extend the cease accepting waste date for the McElroy's Run CCR impoundment facility to October 2024, which request is pending was withdrawn by AE Supply on July 9, 2024, prior to the completion of the technical review by the EPA.
+As of May 31, 2024, AE Supply ceased accepting waste at the McElroy's Run CCR impoundment facility from Pleasants Power Station.
+As of June 30, 2024, AE Supply continues to operate the dry landfill adjacent to McElroy's Run as a disposal facility for Pleasants Power Station and Station.
+AE Supply continues to evaluate closure options.
+Also, on April 25, 2024 options for McElroy's Run, including the potential transfer of the site and remediation obligations to a third-party, as well as other interpretation changes to its closure plans.
+As a result, during the second quarter of 2024, AE Supply reviewed its ARO and future expected costs to remediate McElroy's Run and the adjacent dry landfill, resulting in an increase to the ARO liability and corresponding increase to Other Operating expense of \$87 million, which is further described above in Note 8, "Asset Retirement Obligations."
+AE Supply continues to evaluate closure options for McElroy's Run.